Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Acknowledgments

 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.

+Funding provided by The BioEnergy Science Center (BESC) and The Center for Bioenergy Innovation (CBI).
+U.S. Department of Energy Bioenergy Research Centers supported by the Office of Biological and Environmental Research in the DOE Office of Science.

-This research was funded by the BioEnergy Science Center (BESC) at the Oak Ridge National Laboratory (contract DE-PS02-06ER64304).
-BESC is a U.S. Department of Energy Bioenergy Research Center supported by the Office of Biological and Environmental Research in the DOE Office of Science.
+Support for the Poplar GWAS dataset was provided by The BioEnergy Science (BESC) and The Center for Bioenergy Innovation (CBI).
+U.S. Department of Energy Bioenergy Research Centers supported by the Office of Biological and Environmental Research in the DOE Office of Science.
+The Poplar GWAS Project used resources of the Oak Ridge Leadership Computing Facility and the Compute and Data Environment for Science at Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.

 This research was also supported by the Plant-Microbe Interfaces Scientific Focus Area (http://pmi.ornl.gov) in the Genomic Science Program, the Office of Biological and Environmental Research (BER) in the U.S. Department of Energy Office of Science.
 Oak Ridge National Laboratory is managed by UT-Battelle, LLC, for the US DOE under contract DE-AC05-00OR22725.

+This research was also supported by the Department of Energy Laboratory Directed Research and Development funding (7758), at the Oak Ridge National Laboratory.
+Oak Ridge National Laboratory is managed by UT-Battelle, LLC, for the US DOE under contract DE-AC05-00OR22725.

-We would like to acknowledge Gerald Tuskan, Wellington Muchero and the DOE Joint Genome Institute (JGI) for sequencing the \textit{Populus} genotypes and generating the processed SNP data.
+We would like to acknowledge Gerald Tuskan, Stephen DiFazio and the DOE Joint Genome Institute (JGI) for sequencing the \textit{Populus} genotypes and generating the processed SNP data.